weirded/iphone-reservation/README.md

-# iPhone Reservation
+# iPhone Reservation Checker

-Small toy AWS Lambda function.
-It checks Apple Store inventory for availability of given models and sends an SMS (using Twilio) if available.
+I wrote this to play with AWS Lambda.
+It's a function function that checks Apple Store inventory for availability of given models and sends an SMS (using Twilio) if available.

 ### Inputs